Michael J. Fox: 1985–1990: Back to the Future and stardom

-During and immediately after the Back to the Future trilogy, Fox starred in Teen Wolf (1985), Light of Day (1987), The Secret of My Success (1987), Bright Lights, Big City (1988), and Casualties of War (1989).
+During and immediately after the Back to the Future trilogy, Fox starred in Teen Wolf (1985), Light of Day (1987), The Secret of My Success (1987), and Bright Lights, Big City (1988).
 In The Secret of My Success, Fox played a recent graduate from Kansas State University who moves to New York City, where he deals with the ups and downs of the business world.
 The film was successful at the box office, grossing $110 million worldwide.
-Roger Ebert in the Chicago Sun-Times wrote; "Fox provides a fairly desperate center for the film.
+Roger Ebert in the Chicago Sun-Times wrote, "Fox provides a fairly desperate center for the film.
 It could not have been much fun for him to follow the movie's arbitrary shifts of mood, from sitcom to slapstick, from sex farce to boardroom brawls."

-In Bright Lights, Big City, Fox played a fact-checker for a New York magazine, who spends his nights partying with alcohol and drugs.
+In Bright Lights, Big City, Fox played a fact-checker for a New York magazine who spends his nights partying with alcohol and drugs.
 The film received mixed reviews, with Hal Hinson in The Washington Post criticizing Fox by claiming that "he was the wrong actor for the job".
 Meanwhile, Roger Ebert praised the actor's performance: "Fox is very good in the central role (he has a long drunken monologue that is the best thing he has ever done in a movie)".
 During the shooting of Bright Lights, Big City, Fox co-starred again with Tracy Pollan, his on-screen girlfriend from Family Ties.

+Fox won three Emmy Awards for Family Ties in 1986, 1987, and 1988.
+He won a Golden Globe Award in 1989, the year the show ended.
+When Fox left the television series Spin City in 2000, his final episodes made numerous allusions to Family Ties: Michael Gross (who played Alex's father Steven) portrays Mike Flaherty's (Fox's character's) therapist, and there is a reference to an off-screen character named "Mallory".
+Also, when Flaherty becomes an environmental lobbyist in Washington, D.C., he meets a conservative senator from Ohio named Alex P. Keaton, and in one episode Meredith Baxter played Mike's mother.

-Fox then starred in Casualties of War, a dark and violent war drama about the Vietnam War, alongside Sean Penn.
-Casualties of War was not a major box office hit, but Fox, playing a private serving in Vietnam, was praised for his performance.
+Fox then starred in Casualties of War (1989), a dark and violent war drama about the Vietnam War, alongside Sean Penn.
+Casualties of War was not a major box office hit, but Fox was praised for his performance.
 Don Willmott wrote: "Fox, only one year beyond his Family Ties sitcom silliness, rises to the challenges of acting as the film's moral voice and sharing scenes with the always intimidating Penn."
-While Family Ties is ending, his production company Snowback Productions set up a two-year production pact at Paramount Pictures to develop film and television projects.
+While Family Ties was ending, his production company Snowback Productions set up a two-year production pact at Paramount Pictures to develop film and television projects.